RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-declarative-0.1.0.md

 The payments and refunds are documented by the payer, the payee of the request and optionnally a third party declared at the creation of the payment network.

-This extension do not ensure payment detection only a consensus is made between the payer and the payee or by a third party.
+This extension does not ensure payment detection, only a consensus is made between the payer and the payee or by a third party.

 As a payment network, this extension allows to deduce a payment `balance` for the request. (see [Interpretation](#Interpretation))